 Your book page may be the landing page of your website.
-Meaning the first page a person sees on your site may not be the Home page.
+Meaning the first page a person sees on your site may not be your Home page.
 They may arrive on your book page directly from a Google search or from another website.

-Google doesn’t want to send your reader to an out of date website.
+Google doesn’t want to send your reader to an out-of-date website.
 In fact, they actually look for updates to your page as time goes by to determine its freshness.

 Make your book page the most up-to-date and comprehensive gateway of information on the web for your book.

 Kaz Cooke’s book, Up the Duff, is Australia’s top-selling, most respected pregnancy book.
 A wealth of knowledge.